Maintenance Notice

 Background:

 Alexithymia, characterized by difficulty identifying, describing, and expressing emotions, is prevalent among Chinese college students.
+Traditional art therapies face barriers such as high psychological thresholds and limited accessibility.
 Accessible, low-threshold digital tools are needed to help address this challenge.
-Coloring the Emoji, a coloring-based serious game, is such a tool designed to support emotion regulation for people with alexithymia.
+Coloring the Emoji, a coloring-based serious game designed as a digital art therapy, offers a low-threshold tool to support emotion regulation for this population.

 Objective:

-This study aimed to explore the effectiveness of the Coloring the Emoji game as a digital art therapy for emotion regulation and to examine the user experience of the game among Chinese college students with alexithymia.
+This study aimed to evaluate the effectiveness of Coloring the Emoji as a digital art therapy in improving alexithymia symptoms, examine the user experience of the game among Chinese college students, and provide empirical support for the application of coloring-based digital art therapy in alexithymia intervention.

 Methods: